Shishir-1995/Shishir-1995/README.md

 Currently I identify myself as DATA SCIENTIST and apart from sitting and exploring and analysing data for hours, I do Dance, Poetry, Travelling and Cooking.

+I love solving questions about the programming language so I am often on HackerRank and LeetCode, Although I have not tried competetive coding but looking forward to it.
+Learning about new technology and going through Data to analyse and predict is something I do in my free time.

+EXTRA INTEREST:

 I believe reading books and listening to audio books greatly help a person in developing insights, which I do often.
+Badminton and Chess are my go-to things to do in weekends and cooking sometimes.
 I love riding bike and my last trip was to Darjeeling...

-EXTRA INTEREST:

-I love solving questions about the programming language so I am often on HackerRank and LeetCode, Although I have not tried competetive coding but looking forward to it.
-Learning about new technology and going through Data to analyse and predict is something I do in my free time.